visual-layer/fastdup/README.md

         </a>
     </td>
     <td colspan="4" valign="top">
-        <b>🤗 Analyze Hugging Face Datasets:</b> Learn how to load and analyze datasets from <a href="https://huggingface.co/datasets">Hugging Face Datasets</a>.
+        <b>🤗 Analyze Hugging Face Datasets</b><br>Learn how to load and analyze datasets from <a href="https://huggingface.co/datasets">Hugging Face Datasets</a>.
 Perfect if you already have a dataset hosted on Hugging Face hub.
     </td>
     <td rowspan="3" width="160">
         <a href="https://visual-layer.readme.io/docs/getting-started">